14 Sights in Asti, Italy (with Map and Images)

 Show sight on map

-The Risorgimento Museum is an exhibition space located in Asti at Palazzo Ottolenghi.
-It is dedicated to the Risorgimento and contains finds that are dated from 1797 to 1870.
-The testimonial collections of the first and the Second World War complete.
+The Museum of the Risorgimento is an exhibition space located in Asti at Palazzo Ottolenghi.
+It is dedicated to the Risorgimento and contains finds that can be dated from 1797 to 1870.
+The collections are completed by testimonies of the First and Second World Wars.

 Wikipedia: Museo del Risorgimento (Asti) (IT), Website